-In the decades since, Bugs has appeared in over 150 films, earned a star on the Hollywood Walk of Fame and was the first animated character to get his face on a postage stamp.
+In the decades since, Bugs has appeared in more than 150 films, earned a star on the Hollywood Walk of Fame, and was the first animated character to get his face on a postage stamp.
 TV Guide ranked him number one atop a list of the 50 greatest cartoon characters.

 That quality was critical to his fame.
 “It was very important that he be provoked,” said Chuck Jones in a 1998 interview, “because otherwise he’d be a bully and we didn’t want that.
 We wanted him to be a nice person.”